skylarreed/csci1210proj/README.md

 This is the A Team's project.
 Whoop!

-Website designed/derived from base template created by Bucky Maler https://github.com/BuckyMaler
+Website designed/derived from base HTML5 template.

 * Bobby Mullins
 * Jeremy C